Shelbournator/thoughts/_posts/2026-02-27-the-architecure-of-decision-making.md

 **Rationality is the Deepening of our Decision-Making and Understanding Capabilities.**

 It is not a "tool" you use to solve logic puzzles.
 It is a **System Property**.
-It is the structural integrity of your cognition—the degree to which your map matches the territory, and your actions match your goals.
+It is the structural integrity of your cognition—the degree to which your understanding and decision-making machinery is capable of creating maps which match the territory, and actions which fulfil your goals.

 When the system is healthy, it helps us solve the **Allocation Problem** well.
 It ensures that your scarce resources (time, capital, energy) are directed toward high-value targets rather than just being spent efficiently on low-value ones.